johnston9/shot-caller/README.md

 A web application for film, TV and video production.<br>

 ## Purpose
-The app is an "All in One Film, TV, and Video Production Platform" that holds and runs the products pruchased on the home app "Shot caller Production".
+The app is an "All in One Film, TV, and Video Production Platform" that holds and runs the products purchased on "Shot caller Production".
 Its features are divided into the two sides of Film production, the Creative and the Production side. <br>
 The Creative contains Scene Breakdowns, Character and Locations pages, Scene Workspaces, Shotlists, Moodboards and Index Cards.<br>
 The Production side contains Scheduling, Callsheets and Cast and Crew management.
 The platform also contains "Budgeting Software" but this in held on the Home site.
 <br>

 ## Usage
-Once a User has purchased a product on the home app "Shot caller Production" they will be given the URL for where it is contained on this app, along with a Username and Password and anautomatic designation of the permission "superadmin".
+Once a User has purchased a product on "Shot caller Production" they will be given the URL for where it is contained on this app, along with a Username and Password and anautomatic designation of the permission "superadmin".
 They can now register other Users who will receive an email containg their Username and password.
 They will also be able to allocate that User a specific permission, superadmin, admin, admincreative, crew or cast.
 Once registered the User can use the features they have access to by clicking on the feature links in the navbar or home page and follow the usage instructions in that feature's Info section.
 <br>
 Depending on their Premission the User will has access to use different features of the app.
 The superadmin and Admin have access to all aspects of the app Creative and the production side, the only difference is that the SuperAdmin can delete users and has access to the "Freeze" feature which allows them to freeze Scene numbers, so the cannot be changed, at a certain moment in Production. <br>
 The admincreative has working access to only the Creative side of production but can view all the rest while the crew permission has only working access to Scenes Workspaces and Departments but still can view all the rest.
 The cast has only access to the Callsheets.
-For a full breakdown of premissions see below.[Permissions]
+For a full breakdown of premissions see below.[Permissions](#permission-types)
 <br>

 ## Installation and Requirements

 There is no installation needed and no requirements for the app.
-If a User has any issues they can contacts the site through the Contact Us page on "Shot caller Production".<br>
+If a User has any issues they can contact the site through the Contact Us page on "Shot caller Production".<br>
-Go to Shot Caller Production to view the Home App's Readme.
-[Shot Caller Production](https://)<br>
+View Shot Caller Production's Readme.
+[Shot Caller Production](https://github.com/johnston9/shot-caller-production/blob/main/README.md)<br>

 # Table of Content